-The neutral may be connected to earth through an impedance or surge supressor, or isolated from earth $$\mathsf{S4101C}$$
+The neutral may be connected to earth through an impedance or surge suppressor, or isolated from earth.

-This system is widely used isolated from earth, in some installations in France, with impedance to earth, at 230/400 V, and in Norway, with voltage limiter, neutral not distributed, at 230 V line-to-line.
+This system is widely used isolated from earth, in some installations in France, with impedance to earth, at 230/400 V, and in Norway, with surge suppressor, neutral not distributed, at 230 V line-to-line.